|

 This surname comes from the name of a parish in Fife, Scotland on the shore of

-the Frith of Forth, composed of the Gaelic elements aber "the
+the Frith of Forth, composed of the Gaelic elements aber "confluence

 - ABERDEEN:

-English surname derived from the name of a city in Aberdeenshire, composed of
+English surname derived from the city name Aberdeenshire, composed of

 the Gaelic elements aber "the mouth of a river," "marshy